 The National Breastfeeding Helpline

-The National Breastfeeding Helpline offers non-judgmental, independent, evidence based, mother centred breastfeeding information, support and reassurance.
+The National Breastfeeding Helpline offers non-judgmental, independent, evidence based breastfeeding information and support.

-Whether you want to breastfeed for one day, one week, one month, one year or more, we're here for you.
-All calls are answered by volunteers – all are mums who have breastfed, and all have been highly trained by the Breastfeeding Network or the Association of Breastfeeding Mothers.
+Whether you want to breastfeed for one day, one week, one month, one year or more: we're here for you.
+Calls are answered by volunteers who all have personal experience of breastfeeding and have been highly trained by the Breastfeeding Network or the Association of Breastfeeding Mothers.

 Find a breastfeeding support group in your local area

-There are breastfeeding support groups all around the country, run by trained midwives and health visitors.
+There are breastfeeding support groups all around the country, run by trained breastfeeding supporters.

 These groups are a great way for you and your baby to meet new friends, and a chance to have a good chat about the highs and lows of breastfeeding!